viorble/Lecture-Database/ch07_introduction_to_SQL.md

 ```

 # Multirow Subquery Operators: ALL and any
-Which products cost more than all individual products provided by vendors from Florida
+Which products' inventory cost larger than ALL individual products (所有個別產品) provided by vendors from Florida
 ```sql
 SELECT P_CODE, P_QOH * P_PRICE AS TOTALVALUE
 FROM PRODUCT